santimirandarp/ts-migration-helper/README.md

 - Each function is a task: Install Software, Remove Software, Update Files etc.
 - Tasks are executed in order.

+There is also a new simple binary to rename files, use this at your own risk.
+It will ask for confirmation before renaming. `node node_modules/ts-migration-helper/bin/rename.js`.

+Program is not supposed to be installed with `-g` and that is why `rename` is not included in the `json.bin`.

 ## License

 [MIT](./LICENSE)